Mr-R19HT/MR-R19HT.github.io/_posts/2025-09-17-iOS-All-The-Things-Part-I.md

 ## Intro
 Hey Geeks, and welcome to our ultimate guide!
 Ever wondered how hackers find weaknesses in ios apps, and how we can stop them?
 You're in the right place.

-This article is your complete roadmap, split into four easy-to-follow parts.
+This article is your complete roadmap, divided into more than one easy-to-follow part.
 We'll break down everything about iOS penetration testing, from the basic concepts to the advanced tricks.
 And the best part?
 We'll finish with a hands-on lab where we'll solve challenges together, step-by-step.

 So, whether you're just curious or building your skills, let's dive in and unlock the secrets of iOS security!